GreycLab/gmic-community/news/gmic325_en.md

 - As a conclusion to this section about _G’MIC's_ standard library, let's talk about the arrival of the [ssim](https://gmic.eu/reference/ssim) (computation of the « _[Structural Similarity](https://en.wikipedia.org/wiki/Structural_Similarity)_ » between two images), [opening](https://gmic.eu/reference/opening), [opening_circ](https://gmic.eu/reference/opening_circ), [closing](https://gmic.eu/reference/closing), [closing_circ](https://gmic.eu/reference/closing_circ) (morphological opening and closing with a square of circular structural element), [betti](https://gmic.eu/reference/betti) (calculation of the [Betti_numbers](https://en.wikipedia.org/wiki/Betti_number), topological invariants of discretized shapes in 2D or 3D) and a new layer blending mode for the [blend](https://gmic.eu/reference/blend) command: `shapeprevalent`.
 As you can see, there is always new things to delve into ☺!

 ## 5.3.
-Various information related to the project
+Various Information Related to the Project

 To conclude this long report, here is some general information on the _G’MIC_ project.